Vidlink/Weather-Station-DHT11/README.md

 # Weather-Station-DHT11
 This project will record temperature and humidity from the DHT11 sensor of the Raspberry Pi and log the data into a .csv file.

+This uses the ADAFruit library which can be downloaded from here https://github.com/adafruit/Adafruit_Python_DHT which is a python library to read the DHT series of humidity and temperature sensors on a Raspberry Pi.